 The closure of the remaining local collieries in the late 1960s meant the closure of the lines at Stella Gill which, with the exception of a single, truncated line, had all been lifted by the late 1960s.

-Consett steelworks closed on 12 September 1980 with the loss of 3,700 jobs, devastating the local economy, and fell completely silent for the last time in 1983 with the last revenue earning freight train running on 30th September 1983.
+Consett steelworks closed on 12 September 1980 with the loss of 3,700 jobs, devastating the local economy, and fell completely silent for the last time in 1983 with the last revenue earning freight train running on 30th September of that year.
 The closure of the line also left Consett, at the time, as the largest town in England without a connection to the railway network.

 The railway, having lost the reason for it’s existence, was abandoned but not before the last ever passenger train (the passenger service originally ceased in May 1955), a special chartered by the Derwentside Rail Action Group, ran on 17th March 1984 behind Class 46 locomotive 46026.
 Further information on this train can be found here.